-The little penguin is also known as the fairy or blue penguin.
+The little penguin is also known as the fairy, white-flippered penguin or blue penguin.

 The little penguin is the smallest of the world’s 18 penguin species.

-Many places in Australia allow you to watch the penguins as they emerge from the water.
+Many places in Australia have created a tourist attraction by allowing visitors to watch the penguins as they emerge from the water.

 Snipers were once deployed to protect little penguins in Sydney from foxes.